zhikai-liu/mountainlab/README.md

 #### NodeJS
 > apt-get install -y nodejs npm

-> sudo npm install -g ini extend

-(Note to self: I need to figure out how to properly deal with nodejs packages, right now it's a mess)

 ## Installing Qt5 from qt.io

 As mentioned above, if you are not using a later version of Ubuntu, you probably won't get a recent enough version from the package manager.
 In that case follow these directions to install a recent version of Qt5: